top of page

 • Difficulty standing or sitting for long periods: Prolonged sitting or standing may exacerbate the pain, leading to discomfort or a need to change positions frequently.

-How can Chiropractic Care help with Low Back Pain?
+How can Chiropractic Care or Physical Therapy help with Low Back Pain?

-At Elevation, we utilize a wide variety of techniques and treatments to improve symptoms related to low back pain.
-Depending on the underlying cause of the low back pain indicates how to treat the symptoms.
 It's not a one-size fits all situation because each diagnosis is treated different and each person may present with unique compensation patterns that amplify symptoms.
-We utilize different soft tissue treatments such as manual therapy, dry needling, IASTM, cupping and shockwave therapy.
+We utilize different soft tissue treatments such as manual therapy, dry needling, IASTM (instrument-assisted soft tissue mobilization), cupping and shockwave therapy.
 We also use spinal manipulation or adjusting to improve range of motion and mobility through the lumbar spine effectively.
 We usually teach rehabilitation and strengthening exercises for the low back and surrounding regions as well to help ease and reduce symptoms long-term.

 Try this Exercise for Low Back Pain